Search

 There are several factors you may want to look into if you’re trying to decide between a bank loan vs. pre-settlement funding, including the rates, what you need the money for, and how much you need.

-In contrast, with non-recourse legal funding, any other possible collateral you can offer, whether it be your financial assets, the value of your home, or your other personal resources that you may want to pledge as security for the loan, is meaningless.
-Lenders won’t take it into consideration.
+On the other hand, with non-recourse legal funding, any other possible collateral you can offer, whether it be your financial assets, the value of your home, or your other personal resources that you may want to pledge as security for the loan, is meaningless.
+Settlement loan companies won’t take it into consideration.

 All pre-settlement legal funding is paid once when your case resolves, whether through a settlement or a successful jury verdict.
 You are not responsible for paying back the lender anything during the period while your lawsuit is pending.

-This is the biggest reason why pre-settlement funding has higher interest rates than bank loans, due to the high risks in non-recourse financing.
-The interest rate on pre-settlement funding start at 28% a year up to 80% a year.
+This is the biggest reason why pre-settlement funding has higher interest rates than bank loans: The high risks in non-recourse financing into future settlements.
+The interest rate on pre-settlement funding start at 28% a year up to 100% a year.

-On the flip side, with legal funding you can get higher loan amounts than bank lending.
-Depending on the value of your potential settlement, borrowers get up to 10% of that amount.
-For example, if your case value is $1,000,000 you can get up to $100,000 is legal funds.
+You can also get higher loan amounts than bank lending with legal funding.
+Depending on the value of your potential settlement, borrowers get up to 10%-20% of that amount.
+For example, if your case value is $1,000,000 you can get up to $100,000 is advances.

 Banks won’t release more than $7,500 in personal loans or credit on average.